Data Risk Management: Framework, Assessment & Strategies

 Data security risk management is critical for several reasons:

 • Protect Your Data: You’re more dependent on digital data than ever.
-You need to protect sensitive information like personal data, financial records, and intellectual property from unauthorized access, theft, or misuse.
+You need to protect sensitive information like personal data and financial records from unauthorized access or theft.

 • Stay Compliant: You’re likely subject to data protection regulations like GDPR and HIPAA that require specific security measures.
 Data risk management helps you stay compliant and avoid legal penalties and reputation damage.